Craig y Ddinas: Caving

-There are a few short caves in and around Dinas Rock, including Ogof Pont Sychryd, Ogof Bwa Maen and Will's Hole.
+There are a few short caves in and around Craig y Ddinas, including Ogof Pont Sychryd, Ogof Bwa Maen and Will's Hole.
 The last named is also known as Arthur's Cave or Dinas Rock Cave and extends to just under 400 m in length.
 It is associated with Arthurian legend, as it is one of the many locations reputed to be the place where Arthur's knights lie waiting for a call to defend Britain.

-Motorcycle Sport
+Motorcycle sport

 The International Six Days Trial was first held in 1913 in Carlisle.
 The event originally a reliability test became the premiere off road event sometimes known as the Olympics or Davis Cup of Motorcycling and was reported on across the world and in News Reels and National Daily Papers.
 It took place in Wales in 1933, 1937, 1938, and 1949 starting from Llandrindod Wells.
 Each day the riders faced about 400 km of riding.
-In these years the course passes and featured Dinas Rock as a technical challenging feature.
-It was sufficiently noted for the specialist press photographers to catch the riders passing through and images of Dinas Rock are found in the motorcycle magazine reports of the time.
+In these years the course passes and featured Craig y Ddinas as a technical challenging feature.
+It was sufficiently noted for the specialist press photographers to catch the riders passing through and images of Craig y Ddinas are found in the motorcycle magazine reports of the time.